sohumh/sohumh.github.io/_projects/mathy_marriage.md

 category: puzzles
 ---

 Each puzzle consists of a list of `women`, `men`, and `numbers`, where the `women` and `men` are numbers themselves.
 The goal is to apply arithmetic operations on `women` using numbers from `numbers` so that each woman is changed to be equal to one unique man.
-A number in `numbers` can be used at most once.
+A number in `numbers` can be used only once.

 Finally, the arithmetic operations consist of:
+- addition
+- subtraction
 - multiplication
 - division (must divide cleanly)
-- addition
-- subtraction

 Each arithmetic operation must be applied to the woman, e.g. `operation_two(operation_one(woman, num_one), num_two)`.